McKnight Fellowships

 About the McKnight Fellowships for Musicians

-New Application Process for 2024:
+Application Process for 2025:

 Deadlines:

-February 29th – Notification regarding advancement to Round 2
+February 28th – Notification regarding advancement to Round 2

 March 28th – Deadline for selected applicants to submit additional work samples, live performance video, artist statement, and resume for consideration during Round 2

-May 10th – Notification regarding advancement to finals
+May 9th – Notification regarding advancement to finals

 Application Deadline:

-Monday, January 22, 2024
+Monday, January 13, 2025

 3:00 p.m.
 CST

-You will not be able to upload files after 3 pm CST on January 22, 2024.
+You will not be able to upload files after 3 pm CST on January 13, 2025.
 At that time the system immediately stops accepting applications, even if you are in the middle of working on it.

 Start your application early.
-Please plan to make sure your system is compatible with the application process, your submitted materials are correct and functional and you understand how the system works.
+Please plan to make sure your system is compatible with the application process, your submitted materials are correct and functional, and you understand how the system works.
 Late or incomplete applications will not be accepted.

 When creating your profile please uncheck the box to make your profile discoverable.
 You do not need to have a discoverable profile.
-If you already have an account, turn this off by clicking on the “Discover Me” tab and then changing the “Discoverable” button to red.
+If you already have an account, you can turn this off by clicking on the “Discover Me” tab and then changing the “Discoverable” button to red.

 Information Session*:

-A four-member panel consisting of experienced and well-respected music professionals selects the McKnight Musician Fellows.
+A four-member panel of experienced and well-respected music professionals selects the McKnight Musician Fellows.
 The panel members are performing musicians, producers, composers, directors, and educators with an appreciation for and knowledge of a diverse range of musical styles and genres.
 All panelists are from outside the state of Minnesota.
 Panelists, insofar as possible, represent a diversity of age, ethnicity, gender, and geography.

 The McKnight Fellowships for Musicians panelists remain anonymous during the selection process.

-Applicants are evaluated and selected based on the quality of their work as evidenced in submitted materials, most importantly work samples.
-Distinctive musical voice, exceptional artistic merit and the content of the artist statement will be considered during the selection process.
+Applicants are evaluated and selected based on the quality of their work as evidenced in submitted materials, most importantly, work samples.
+Distinctive musical voice, exceptional artistic merit, and the content of the artist statement will be considered during the selection process.

 Solo artists and ensembles/bands in all styles compete together.